-Checklist for foreign workers from outside the EU/EEA
+Checklist for foreign workers from countries outside the EU/EEA

 This is what you have to do when you’re going to start working in Norway.

 You must have an identification number

 Everyone who works in Norway must have a Norwegian identification number (D number or national identity number).
 During your appointment to apply for a residence permit, the police will let the Tax Administration know that you need a Norwegian identification number.

 If you’re going to stay in Norway for less than 6 months, you’ll get a D number by post.
 If you’re going to stay in Norway for more than 6 months, the Tax Administration will decide whether you’re going to be registered as resident in Norway.
 This is dependent on the type of residence permit you have.
 If you’re registered as resident, you’ll receive your national identity number by post.

 You should become an online user

 You must have a tax deduction card

 A tax deduction card is an electronic document that shows your employer how much tax they should deduct from your salary.
 When you have been issued a national identity number or a D number, you can become an online user, you can apply for a tax deduction card online.
 Your employer can apply for a tax deduction card on your behalf, or you can submit an application by post.

 You must choose how to pay tax

 As a foreign employee in Norway, you can choose between two ways of paying tax: a simplified tax scheme and taxation under the general tax rules.
 There may be a big difference in how much tax you have to pay under the two schemes.
 You must check which way is most profitable for you.

 You must check that you receive what you’re entitled to as an employee